elastic/package-spec/CONTRIBUTING.md

 * `relative-path`: Relative path to the package root directory.
 The format checker verifies if the path is correct and the file exists.
+* `data-stream-name`: Name of a data stream.
+The format checker verifies if the data stream exists.